cooking.com.au cooking.com.au cooking.com.au cooking.com.au cooking.com.au

 Potato Facts

-One of the worlds most cultivated vegetables, the potato is a member of the nightshade family, which also includes tomatoes, eggplants, peppers / capsicum.
 On average each global citizen eats 33kg of potatoes each year.
 Australians, clearly potato lovers, eat a whopping 60kg per person every year!
-The potatoes flesh or bulb is grown underground and is known for its high nutritional values.

-In 1995 the potato became the first vegetable to be grown in space when seeds were germinated on the spaceshuttle Columbia.
+In 1995 the potato became the first vegetable to be grown in space when seeds were germinated on the space shuttle Columbia.

 History and Origin

 The Inca Indians in Peru are thought to be the first to cultivate potatoes around 8,000 BC to 5,000 B.C.
 The Incas had many uses for potatoes, which ranged in size from a small nut to an apple and in colour from red and gold to blue and black.
 They placed raw potato slices on broken bones, carried them to prevent rheumatism and ate them with other foods to prevent indigestion.
-The Incas also used potatoes to measure time by correlating units of time with how long it took potatoes to grow.

 It is reported that the Spanish conquistadores discovered the potato somewhere between 1532 - 1537 when they arrived in Peru searching for gold.
-When they returned they introduced potatoes to Europe, before the end of the sixteenth century, families of Basque sailors began to cultivate potatoes along the Biscay coast of northern Spain.
+When they returned they introduced potatoes to Europe.

 Types of Potato